 held_amount will be lowered.
 Extraneously held funds will also be released back to your balance immediately.

-At fuel dispensers, cardholders will be charged according to the amount of fuel they dispense, but this isn’t known ahead of time.
-The authorization flow for a fuel dispenser is initiated with an authorization for a small amount (typically 1 USD), triggering an
+At fuel dispensers cardholders are charged according to the amount of fuel they dispense, but the amount isn’t known ahead of time.
+The authorization flow for a fuel dispenser is initiated with an authorization for 1 USD, triggering an

 issuing_authorization.updated event.
 It is not possible to reject the authorization based on its updated amount.

 These 1 USD authorizations have the